-The Public Staff Panel testified that the Company earned actual total company margins of \$49,531,908 on secondary market transactions and credited the All Customers Deferred Account in the amount of \$31,613,832 for the benefit of North Carolina ratepayers [(\$49,496,547 x NC demand allocator x 75% ratepayer sharing percent) + (100% of Duke Energy Carolinas/Duke Energy Progress secondary market transactions of \$35,361 x NC demand allocator)], in accordance with the Commission's Order Approving Stipulation issued on December 22, 1995, in Docket No. G-100, Sub 67, and the Order approving the merger between Piedmont and Duke Energy Corporation, Order Approving Merger Subject to Regulatory Conditions and Code of Conduct (Merger Order), Docket Nos.
-E-2, Sub 1095, E-7, Sub 1100, and G-9, Sub 682 (September 29, 2016).
-The Merger Order provides that customers of Piedmont, Duke Energy Carolinas, LLC, and Duke Energy Progress, LLC (collectively, utility affiliates), will receive 100% of the net proceeds from secondary market transactions between the utility affiliates, rather than the customary 75% for customers and 25% for the utility affiliates.
+The Public Staff Panel testified that the Company earned actual total company margins of \$49,531,908 on secondary market transactions and credited the All Customers' Deferred Account in the amount of \$31,613,832 for the benefit of North Carolina ratepayers [(\$49,496,547 x NC demand allocator x 75% ratepayer sharing percent) + (100% of Duke Energy Carolinas/Duke Energy Progress secondary market transactions of \$35,361 x NC demand allocator)], in accordance with the Commission's Order Approving Stipulation issued on December 22, 1995, in Docket No. G-100, Sub 67, and the Merger Order, effective October 1, 2017.
 The margins earned were a result of Piedmont's participation in asset management arrangements, capacity releases, and off system sales.